vimode/frontend-mentor-challenges/maker-pre-launch-landing-page/README.md

 ## Experience, Challenges and Learning

 The layout was a little challenging for me.
 I spent more time than I should have with the layout structure for each element.
-After almost finishing the challenge I have had bright ideas how I could do this differently, and if I had to do it again I think I've some better strutural ideas for the layout.
+After almost finishing the challenge I have had bright ideas how I could do this differently, and if I had to do it again I think I've some better structural ideas for the layout.
-The background images/pattern are not very well positioned mostly because the way I did my markup based on the layout I had in mind did not work out at the end.
+The background images/pattern are not very well positioned mostly because the way I did my markup based on the layout I had in mind.
 But I think I know how I could do it better.
-I like how customised each element of this layout is, very diifferent flow than usual challenges.
+I like how customised each element of this layout is, very different flow than usual challenges.
 I was able to use some very specific CSS selectors for this challenge which I am very happy about as I don't usually find instances where I could use them but I am always looking for where I can use them.

 ----